xtoph85/KG-OLAP/docs/index.md

 using [Ontotext GraphDB](https://www.ontotext.com/products/graphdb/).

 ## Installation
-The KG-OLAP system employs off-the-shelf quad stores.
+The KG-OLAP system employs off-the-shelf quad stores, including in-memory stores.
 You have to create a base and temporary repository before creating a KG-OLAP cube.
 We recommend using GraphDB with heap size explicitly set:

     user$ graphdb -Xms100g -Xmx100g